-Kyndall says that she’s excited to teach students that their creative abilities are a gift from God who created them in His own image.
+Mrs. Hancock is excited to teach students that their creative abilities come from the ultimate artist, God.
+One of her favorite scriptures is found in Isaiah 64:8.
+“Yet you, Lord, are our Father.
+We are the clay, you are the potter; we are all the work of your hand.”
 Her goal is to encourage students to think outside the box, to problem solve, and to communicate their beliefs and values in Christ through their artwork.
 Kyndall believes that art, partnered with scripture, can be a successful tool for overcoming stress, and promoting cognitive learning.

+Kyndall and her husband Gabriel have been married since 2019.
 When Kyndall isn’t teaching art, she enjoys painting in her studio and exhibiting her artwork in local galleries.
-In addition, she also loves spending time with her friends and family, going to church, traveling, visiting art museums, listening to music, running and playing basketball.
+In addition, she also loves spending time with her friends and family, traveling, visiting art museums, and spending time outdoors.